It is that time of year. Mother's day has come and gone and in Ohio it is now safe less risky to plant your garden.

 These ideas will release imagination and creativity in our mind, having the potential to solve problems and help the world in a thousand different ways.

-People will say that because something is done well (a playground with a freaking sweet climbing wall for example) that you should stop improving it or thinking beyond it.
-Don't Listen to these voices.
 Most won't even think about it.
 Most will be happy just to go up and down the wall; obediently getting in line to place your hands and feet where somebody else tells you to on the wall.
 Don't settle for what has been already created, go deeper with ideas.

 Never stop seeing the world from a different Angle.
 Your angle.
-You are the only one in the world who can see the world, and all it's problems and oppurtunities,with your perspective.
+You are the only one in the world who can see the world, and all it's problems and oppurtunities, with your perspective.
 Just maybe your perspective is the one that will solve a major dilemma in the world.

 Be like Max.